holdings420/Preservingbiologicalmass/README.md

 - Pouch has an input nozzle and an output nozzle
 - The pouch is made from polyamide with the pore size of .1nm to 2nm.
 - The pouch has an internal skeleton to handle the external pressure.
-- The pouch material is layered with natural fibers such as cellulose or hemp, polaymide membrane, sanitized titanium mesh, nanofiltration cellulose fibers thickness of 1mm-2mm, Teflon Mesh.
+- The pouch material is layered with natural fibers such as cellulose or hemp, polaymide membrane, cellulose fiber, sanitized titanium mesh, nanofiltration cellulose/polypropylene fibers thickness of 1mm-2mm, Coarse polypropylene fiber Teflon Mesh.

 ## Absorption Fluid
 - High brix content fluid